Bailable and Non-Bailable Offence

 - Negligent and rash grievous hurt to endanger human life

-Cognizable and Non-Cognizable offence
+Cognizable and Non-Cognizable Offence

 Section 154 of CrPC explains about the cognizable offences and says that the police is obliged to file a case in cognizable offences.
 These are the serious offences in which the police can arrest the convict without the warrant and can start the investigation without the warrant.
-These heinous crimes are murder, rape, kidnapping, dowry death, theft etc. the convict can be
+These heinous crimes are murder, rape, kidnapping, dowry death, theft etc. the convict can be arrested afterwards and presented before the magistrate in the stipulated time.
+It is the illegal offence which is punishable in nature and registered with police.

-Cognizable offence example
+Cognizable Offence example

 It includes the following